germaineye/StudyNewConceptEnglish/Nce2/nce2_Exercises_64.md

 ## Composition

+1. Thanks to the English Channel which separate Britain from Europe, the country has not been invaded since 1066.
+2. However, now that modern warfare is far more complex, such fears no longer exist.
+3. Both Britain and Europe benefit enormously from a Channel Tunnel.

 ## Letter writing

+1. I am very glad to hear that you have been engaged.
+2. Thank you very much for sending me a telegram on my birthday.
+3. It's very kind of you to send me information which I need badly.
+4. Please forgive me for not keeping my appointment with you.

 ## Key structures

+Exercise B

+1. The tunnel would be well-ventilated if tall chimneys **were built** above sea level.
+2. If a train entered this tunnel, it **would draw** in fresh air behind it.
+3. If, at the time, the British had not feared invasion, it **would have been completed**.

+Exercise C

+1. If you had told me about it earlier, I **would have been able to** help you.
+2. If you **could have come** with us, we would have been pleased.
+3. You **would not have made** such a mistake if you had been more careful.
+4. if father **were** alive, he would be horrified.
+5. If it **is** fine tomorrow, we shall go for a swim.

 ## Special difficulties

+1. We shall have to draw up a new plan.
+2. When I recognized who he was I drew back in horror.
+3. The car drew up outside the cinema.

 ## Multiple choice questions

+1. c
+2. c
+3. c
+4. c
+5. b
+6. b
+7. ~~a~~ **c, interested in**
+8. c
+9. a
+10. b
+11. b
+12. b

 ## Sentence structure

+In 1860, a better plan was put forward by an Englishman, William Low, who suggested that a double railway-tunnel should be built.

+*In 1860, a better plan was put forward by an Englishman, William Low.*
+*He suggested that a double railway-tunnel should be built.*

 ## Translation